goldentoaste/screenCap/README.md

 # Limitations and issues

-- Hotkey recognized is not intercepted, as in, if the capture hotkey is bind to 'x' for example, screen capturing will start but 'x' is still pressed.
-This might lead to undesired effects, please choose the hotkey that doesn't have conflicts in your system, I have mine on right ctrl key.
+- ~~Hotkey recognized is not intercepted, as in, if the capture hotkey is bind to 'x' for example, screen capturing will start but 'x' is still pressed.
+This might lead to undesired effects, please choose the hotkey that doesn't have conflicts in your system, I have mine on right ctrl key.~~

-- Hotkeys will not be recognized if a program that does intercept the specific combinations is currently selected.
+- ~~Hotkeys will not be recognized if a program that does intercept the specific combinations is currently selected.~~ (The 2 above issues are now fixed.)

 - Hotkeys are not recognized if the selected program has a higher level of privilege, for example task manager, or program started as admin.
 Check 'start as admin' in the program or in windows properties to work around this.